For you, your family and your future.For you, your family and your future.For you, your family and your future.For you, your family and your future.

 Currently a Solo Practitioner, Private Attorney in Shreveport, LA.
 Took a long & winding road to get here!
 The eldest of my 5 siblings, and have been since I was 6.
 My mother married a man with 6 more kids when I was 12!
 Went to schools in Louisiana, Georgia, Florida, Virginia and Ohio before returning to Brandon in '75.
 I had always taken the easier & softer approach to life in general, pretty much taking the Get-High Road, head-ing straight into retirement immediately after High School!
 Enjoyed that while I was still young, foolish, & could absorb the pratfalls.
 Spent too much time in arrested development: Sometimes arrested, and some times in development!

 My girlfriend back in the daze, Jolene Bouchard & I had a son, Stephen, in the early 80's, who she didn't let me help raise (though Stephen & I have a relationship now that he's an adult).
 I married MD Shirley Welch's daughter, Cindy, in Brandon in '84 and was blinded in my left eye following a near-fatal automobile wreck later that same year.
 Cindy was tragically killed in another car accident some years later.
-Married Sherry Thomas in '93 and we had 2 daughters: Rebecca & Camille (now 17 & 15 respectively).
+Married Sherry Thomas in '93 and we had 2 daughters: Rebecca & Camille (now 19 & 22 respectively).
 They are a handful, but they're MY wondrous handful!
-Divorced now for several years and a single parent with sole custody.
-Have been in a relationship with a wonderful spirit-filled woman, Jeannie Herman, for many years.
-She makes me a better man in every way.
+Divorced now for over a decade and a was a single parent with sole custody until they found their own paths in life.

 Lost my best friend, business partner, and sister: Mignon 'Missy' Pauline Mouton (BHS '79), to a sudden illness in late '03.
 Life is what we make it, then we ask God to fix the mess!
 Have enjoyed re-establishing contact with old friends and acquaintences.
 Drop me a line!